KnowWhereGraph/kwg-deployment/README.md

 The following steps aren't automated and will need to be done *before* bringing the stack online.

 1. Run `make repository-setup` to retrieve the web-applications and API
-2. Build the faceted search files
+1. Build the faceted search files
-3. Build the node browser files
+1. Build the node browser files
-4. Put the ssl certificates in `nginx/local-certs`
+1. `mkdir nginx/local-certs`
+2. Transfer certs if applicable
+3. Ensure certs are named cert.pem, key.pem
-5. Put the GraphDB license in `graphdb/license`
+4. Put the GraphDB license in `graphdb/license`
-6. Modify `variables.env` to specify the name of the GraphDB repository the `sparql/` endpoint should query
+5. Modify `variables.env` to specify the name of the GraphDB repository the `sparql/` endpoint should query
-7. Modify `variables.env` with the Elasticsearch password
-8. Modify `variables.env` with the server name - without `http` or `www` (localhost/staging.knowwheregraph.org/stko-kwg.geog.ucsb.edu)
+6. Modify `variables.env` with the server name - without `http` or `www` (localhost/staging.knowwheregraph.org/stko-kwg.geog.ucsb.edu)
-9. On the bare metal server, install the loki docker plugin with `docker plugin install grafana/loki-docker-driver:main--alias loki  --grant-all-permissions`.
+7. On the bare metal server, install the loki docker plugin with `docker plugin install grafana/loki-docker-driver:main--alias loki  --grant-all-permissions`.
 This scrapes the docker system for logs.
-10. Set the Prometheus credentials (see readme file in `./prometheus/`)
+8. Set the Prometheus credentials (see readme file in `./prometheus/`)
-11. Set the Grafana credentials (see readme file in `./grafana/`)
+9. Set the Grafana credentials (see readme file in `./grafana/`)
-12. Set the Elasticsearch credentials (see readme file in `./elasticsearch/`)
+10. Set the Elasticsearch credentials (see readme file in `./elasticsearch/`)
-13. Set the prometheus credentials through Grafana > Datasources > Prometheus
-14. Run the validation tool with `sh validate.sh`
+11. Run the validation tool with `make validate-deployment`
+12. Refer to further instructions, depending on the environment
+13. Return from environment specific instructions
+14. [Optional] Run `keytool -genkey -alias graphdb -keyalg RSA`
+15. Setup the connectors (see graphdb readme)
+16. Generate knowledge explorer cache (see knowledge explorer readme)

+#### variables.env

+This file holds environmental variables that can be injected into containers through docker compose files.
+This allows for sharing env vars between containers, so that there's less repetition.
+In the case of this project, the variables belong to the nginx service.
+See issue [60](https://github.com/KnowWhereGraph/kwg-deployment/issues/60).

+Nonetheless, these should be set.

+`GRAPH_DB_HOSTNAME`: The name for the graphdb service

+`ES_HOSTNAME`: The name for the elasticsearch service

+`API_HOSTNAME`: The name for the KWG API service

+`SERVER_NAME`: The hostname where things are deployed (localhost | staging.knowwheregraph.org | stko-kwg.geog.ucsb.edu).
+Without http or https

+`CURRENT_REPOSITORY_NAME`: Used as the repository that `/sparql` endpoint requests are sent to

 ### Production Environment